drts01/notes/stackedit/jobs/LinkedIn.md

   - I started attending user groups and confrences as a spectator
   - I would idolize members of the local LUG as they did real tech at JPL.
   - I would idolize speakers a the SoCal Linux Expo
+  - Imposter syndrom prevented me from seeing these peo
-- **Task**: LUG members asked me why I was not submitting a talk to
+- **Task**: LUG members asked me why I was not submitting a talk proposal to SCaLE.
 - **Action(s)**:
 - **Results**: